pavoltravnik/maxims-of-law/maxims-of-law.md

 Non concedantur citationes priusquam exprimatur super qua ne fieri debet citatio.
 Summonses or citations should not be granted before it is expressed under the circumstances whether the summons ought to be made.
 12 Co.
 47.

 Non auditor perire volens.
 One who wishes to perish ought not to be heard.
-Best on Evidence, 385.
+Best on Evidence, §385.

 Non consentit qui errat.
-He who errs does not conosent.
+He who errs does not consent.
 1 Bouv.
 Inst. n.
 581.

 Non debet, cui plus licet, quod minus est, non licere.
 He who is permitted to do the greater, may with greater reason do the less.
 Dig.
 50, 17, 21.

 Non decipitur qui scit se decipi.
-He is not deceived who know himself to be deceived.
+He is not deceived who knows himself to be deceived.
 5 co.
 60.

 Non definitur in jure quid sit conatus.
 What an attempt is, is not defined in law.
 6 Co.
 42.